-Where the Estimated Value of a Contract is £5,000 or less an ITQ is not mandatory, but at least one-two quotations are required provided the Lead Authorised Officer believes that it represents Best Value for the Council to make a direct appointment without the need for <a href="https://en-two.com/en-two
+10.19.1 Where the Estimated Value of a Contract is £5,000 or less an ITQ is not mandatory, but at least one-two quotations areis required provided the Lead-Authorised Officer believes that it represents Best Value for the Council to make a direct appointment without the need for further competition.
+They may do so providing that a written record of the decision, along with reasons, is kept.